IRA FLATOW, HOST:

 OROSZ: Yes, even smaller.
-So the Kepler telescope was designed to actually measure dips of the size because its mission is to find transits of Earth-like - Earth-sized planets.
-And so in favorable cases, they can measure dips of, say, 50 parts-per million, which is pretty amazing.
+So the Kepler telescope was designed to actually measure dips this size because its mission is to find transits of Earth-like - Earth-sized planets.
+And so in favorable cases, they can measure dips of, say, 50 parts per million, which is pretty amazing.

 FLATOW: That's amazing.
 But, of course, the planets you're finding have to be ones that cross the face of the star you're looking at?

 OROSZ: That's exactly right.
-And so if you just draw the geometry, the odds at this orbital configuration course is actually fairly small.
+And so if you just draw the geometry, the odds that this orbital configuration occurs is actually fairly small.
 And so roughly speaking, for every transiting system like Kepler-47 that you see, there is probably at least 100 or more systems that you don't see.
-Because if you're looking on a face-on configuration, you would never see the eclipses of transits, and so there'll be no dip in brightness.
+Because if you're looking at a face-on configuration, you would never see the eclipses of the transits, and so there'll be no dip in brightness.
 And so you just do the statistics, there is, you know, easily a few million or more of these systems and galaxies.

 FLATOW: Wow.
-So what are the odds of finding one with the, sort of, planet sweet spot in there that might have life on?
+So what are the odds of finding one with the, sort of, planet sweet spot in it that might have life on it?

 FLATOW: So your paper basically proves that there are lots of binary star systems out there and you can detect planets in them?

-OROSZ: Yes, that's correct.
+OROSZ: That is, that's correct.
 Yeah.
-So it's - before the Kepler mission, it was not really a settled question as to whether close binary stars like Kepler-47 could host close-in planets on certain binary orbits, you know, because the planet formation process may have been disturbed by the binaries.
-And so a single star clearly is different than binary star.
+So it's - before the Kepler mission, it was not really a settled question as to whether close binary stars like Kepler-47 could host close-in planets on circumbinary orbits, you know, because the planet formation process may have been disturbed by the binaries.
+And so a single star clearly is different than a binary star.
 In the binary star, you've got orbital motions and chaotic things going on, which is different compared to a single star.
-And so these certain binary planets that Kepler is finding shows that nature can indeed form planets in close binary systems.
+And so these circumbinary planets that Kepler is finding shows that nature can indeed form planets in close binary systems.
 Kepler-47 shows that more than one planet can form.

 FLATOW: Yeah.
 1-800-989-8255.
 Lets go to Daryl in Lake Worth, Florida.
 Hi, Daryl.